omar-dev0/quizz-app/README.md

 ## 🛠️ Technologies Used
 - **Flutter** – Frontend framework for cross-platform development.
 - **Dart** – Programming language for app logic.
-- **Firebase** (or other backend service) – Used for authentication and data storage.

-## 🚀 Getting Started

-### Prerequisites
-Ensure you have the following installed:
-- Flutter SDK
-- Dart
-- Android Studio or VS Code

-   ``'
----
 Made with ❤️ using Flutter.